ShoutToMe/stm-sdk-ios/setup.md

 The other way to install STM, is to drag and drop the Pod folder into your Xcode project.
 When you do so, check the "Copy items into destination group's folder" box.

-## Client Access Token and Channel ID
+## Client Access Token, Channel ID, and Push Notification App ID
 Developers will need to get a client access token and a channel ID from Shout to Me in order to use this SDK.
 A client access token is used to authorize the client app in HTTP calls.
 The channel ID represents a Shout to Me channel which is linked to the broadcaster/podcaster's account.

+If you would like to enable your application to receive push notifications, you will also need to provide an APNs certificate and get a push notification app ID.
+This setting wires up the app to Shout to Me's push notification system.

-You will need to [contact Shout to Me](http://www.shoutto.me/contact) in order to get the client access token and channel ID.
-After you receive the client access token and channel ID from Shout to Me, you can initialize the Shout to Me SDK within the `didFinishLaunchingWithOptions` function in your AppDelegate.m.
+You will need to [contact Shout to Me](http://www.shoutto.me/contact) in order to get the client access token, channel ID and push notification app ID.
+Once you receive these items from Shout to Me, you can initialize the Shout to Me SDK within the `didFinishLaunchingWithOptions` function in your AppDelegate.m.

 ```objc